 The Budget Reconciliation Bill's Financial Impact on Children’s Hospitals

-The Senate's budget reconciliation bill will have a devastating effect on the financial viability of America’s children’s hospitals.
+The budget reconciliation legislation will have a devastating effect on the financial viability of America’s children’s hospitals.

 DOWNLOAD

-As Congress considers the latest budget reconciliation bill, a new report outlines the bill’s financial impact on children’s hospitals across the U.S. The results show the proposed changes to Medicaid will indelibly harm children.
+On July 4, President Trump signed reconciliation legislation, H.R.
+1, which includes numerous actions to reduce federal Medicaid spending through new restrictions on Medicaid eligibility and coverage rules, payments, and non-federal share financing.
+The attached report outlines the bill’s financial impact on children’s hospitals across the U.S. The results show the changes to Medicaid will indelibly harm children.

-The budget reconciliation bill includes proposals that would reduce federal Medicaid spending by restricting Medicaid eligibility and coverage rules, payments, and non-federal share financing.
+The budget reconciliation bill includes policies that will reduce federal Medicaid spending by restricting Medicaid eligibility and coverage rules, payments, and non-federal share financing.
 The CHA-commissioned report by Manatt Health models the financial impact of proposed changes to state-directed payments (SDPs) and provider taxes based on survey responses from 60 children’s hospitals across sixteen states.

 Read the full report.